fullcalendar/fullcalendar/packages/web-component/README.md

 </html>
 ```

-The `shadow` attribute is necessary for rendering the calendar within its own shadow DOM.
+The `shadow` attribute is necessary for rendering the calendar within its own shadow DOM (added in v6.1.0).
 This is recommended.

 It is possible to set an `options` *property* on the DOM element.
 This property is a real JavaScript object, not merely a JSON string.